-Find place for your discussion in the netPI Forums
+Find place for your discussion in the NEW! netPI Forums

 netPI is a Raspberry Pi 3 architecture based platform for implementing Cloud, Internet of Things and Industry 4.0 customized